Usually, the Biology Graduate Program receives approximately 150 applications per admissions cycle (once a year).

 Yes, The Biology Graduate Program and the Biology Graduate Group has a strong presence of international students, staff and faculty from countries around the world.
 The Biology Graduate Program does not put a quota on the acceptance of international students.
 In addition, international students are funded through many of the same mechanisms as US citizens - Educational Fellowships, Research Fellowships, and Teaching Assistantships.

-Though based in the Biology Department in the School of Arts and Sciences, the Biology Graduate Group is comprised of faculty from other departments and affiliated academic institutions, such as Penn Medical School, Penn Vet School, and Wistar Institute.
+Though based in the Biology Department in the School of Arts and Sciences, the Biology Graduate Group is comprised of faculty from other departments and affiliated academic institutions, such as the Perelman School of Medicine, Penn Vet School, and Wistar Institute.
 Thus, the students have a wide range of research opportunities within the program.

 Research is started early, after two semesters.
 Students can choose from a diverse array of topics, such as genetics, molecular biology, cell and developmental biology, immunology, neurobiology, behavior and ethnology, ecology, population biology and evolution.